Meet Our Residential Tutors

 BA, Dip.
 Lang.
 (French) (Melb.)

 Born and bred in Sydney, Sarah completed her undergraduate studies in Politics and International Studies at The University of Melbourne in 2015, residing at Janet Clarke Hall and then at Trinity College.
-She completed language intensives at a number of universities in France, Spain and Ukraine, as well as undertaking exchange semesters to the University of Edinburgh in 2013 and Sciences Po, Paris in 2015.
+She completed language intensives at a number of universities in France, Spain and Ukraine, as well as undertaking exchange semesters at the University of Edinburgh in 2013 and Sciences Po, Paris, in 2015.
 Sarah stayed on in Paris as a volunteer for the United Nations Paris Climate Conference and then as an intern at the headquarters of the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2016, where she contributed to the Organization's work promoting media development and protecting the safety of journalists.

 Sarah is currently undertaking a Master of Science (Geography) and is particularly interested in environmental sustainability and climate change policy.